scriptsharks/scriptsharks.source/docs/0xFF About/FD Origins.md

 This is an easy mistake to make, and a difficult one to notice when troubleshooting.
 If my suspicion was correct, all I had to do was enter the correct username, along with an incorrect password, click "Login," then (after the login was rejected) click "Login" again, and I'd be authenticated as whichever user I wished.

-I tried it.
+I tried.
 It worked.

 10 minutes later I had the passwords for _every single user of ScriptSharks.com_.
 I could log in as anyone, and see all the projects they had created on the site.

 But that wasn't enough.
+I was feeling euphoric, my confidence boosted by my success.
 "How far can I go?"
 I thought.
 "Can I get root?"

 ### Password Reuse